gcfogleman/GettingAndCleaningDataProject/README.md

 Create new dataframes with additional columns at the beginning: testDataSetDF adds "test" as the value of the first variable (TestOrTrain), SubjectLabel and the second, and TestLabel as the third.
-TrainDataSetDF adds "train" s the value of the first variable (TestOrTrain), SubjectLabel and the second, and TestLabel as the third.
+TrainDataSetDF adds "train" as the value of the first variable (TestOrTrain), SubjectLabel and the second, and TestLabel as the third.

 Combine the two datasets into a single dataset called DataSetDF.
 The first column says whether the row is from the test or the train dataset.